CharlesThawnpi/movievirus-docs/master-instruction-source.md

 Always treat MovieVirus as a hybrid entitlement platform, not a pure one-account Telegram membership bot and not a pure uncontrolled token-only system.

 Default recommendation bias:
-- prefer total file quota + daily request cap + expiry date + max linked Telegram accounts
+- prefer total file quota + daily request cap + max linked Telegram accounts
+- standard plans do not expire by time; optional expiry only for special/promo plans
 - prefer daily cap over waiting-time-per-request
-- prefer upgrade effective immediately
+- prefer upgrade effective immediately with carry-forward quota recalculation
-- prefer downgrade effective on next renewal cycle
+- downgrade is not an in-place operation; user purchases lower plan when current is exhausted
 - prefer linked Telegram account slots instead of real hardware/device detection
 - prefer secure token generation and hashed token storage
+- prefer plaintext token delivered exactly once to user then discarded
 - prefer revoke/reissue support, rate limiting, failed-attempt lockouts/cooldowns, and audit logs
 - prefer phased implementation with strong foundations instead of shortcuts
 - prefer Burmese-first UX with English toggle instead of fully duplicated bilingual messages by default
 - prefer OCR-assisted payment review for local payments, not OCR-only auto-approval in phase 1
+- prefer DB-stored delivery tokens over signed JWT/HMAC payloads for file delivery verification
+- prefer Knex + raw SQL for critical transaction paths over ORM-only abstractions

 Business logic rules:
-- each plan should usually define price, total quota, daily cap, duration/expiry logic, and max linked Telegram accounts
+- each plan should usually define price, total quota, daily cap, plan_type, and max linked Telegram accounts
+- duration_days is nullable and only used when plan_type is special
 - one successful file delivery consumes one quota unit
 - failed token validation, file not found, and bot/send failure should not consume quota
 - duplicate requests within a short safe window may be protected from double deduction
 - admin may manually restore quota when justified
 - linked-account changes should not consume file quota
 - recovery or reset actions should be logged separately from usage
+- pending payments expire after configurable window (default: 48 hours)

 Device/account rule:
 - for MovieVirus, device means one linked Telegram account identified primarily by Telegram user ID